susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

-## Deployment process
+## Deployment

 Deployment is the process of moving your application to production.

-For other PaaS's we've looked at (Pagoda, OpenShift, etc.), all you had to do to deploy new code changes was push code to a remote url they gave you.

-By default, you don't have this option with DigitalOcean, so you'll need to SSH in to your droplet, move into your project's directory and do a `git pull` whenever you want to sync new changes.
+The steps for deploying to DigitalOcean looks like this:

+1. SSH in to your droplet
+2. Change directories into your project
+3. Run `git pull` to sync any new changes

-Alternatively, you can follow [these instructions to set up automatic deployment with git](https://www.digitalocean.com/community/tutorials/how-to-set-up-automatic-deployment-with-git-with-a-vps).
+Alternatively, you can follow [these instructions to set up automatic deployment with git](https://digitalocean.com/community/tutorials/how-to-set-up-automatic-deployment-with-git-with-a-vps).

+**From this point forward you should avoid directly editing files on your live server.** Avoiding editing files on the live server will prevent your repositories from getting out of sync and creating messy merge conflicts.

+The only exception to this rule is if you need to edit a file that's unique to different environments and is in your `.gitignore` file so it's not tracked across repositories.
+This will be discussed more in future topics.

 ## Domain setup